 - Step 5.
 Wait for yogurt to set.
-The longer you wait, tangier/thicker your yogurt gets.
+The longer you wait, the tangier/thicker your yogurt gets.

 - Step 6.
 Eat yogurt or save for later.

 - Step 7.
-Save a part to make more yogurt next time because you’ll be hooked!
+Keep a portion as the starter to make more yogurt next time because you’ll be hooked!

 Insta-pot yogurt 2& 3.
 Regular yogurt and Greek yogurt

 But if you’ve got this instant pot with the yogurt button already built into it, then these simple instructions will tell you how to make regular or Greek yogurt.
 The difference is that regular yogurt is strained, Greek yogurt is not. (via Super Healthy Kids)

 Instant pot yogurt recipe 4.
 Noosa (sweet honey) yogurt